Audiology and Deafness Research Group

 The Audiology and Deafness Research Group is a world leader in

 - Innovative research that translates basic underpinning research into direct benefit to people who have a hearing dysfunction

 - Research that underpins and delivers improved services in health care and education for adults and children with a hearing loss.

-The group also has collaborative links across the university with Engineering, Social Sciences, and Medicine.
-Our research is supported by funding from the Department of Health, UK research councils, industrial partners, and charities.
+The Audiology and Deafness Research Group has an internationally recognised multi-million pound hearing research programme.
+We receive research funding from the Department of Health, UK research councils, industrial partners and charities.
 In 2008, Deafness Research UK designated our group as a Centre of Excellence for research that leads to benefit for people with a hearing impairment.

 Our research involves volunteers of all ages, from newborn infants and their families, to elderly people, with and without a hearing problem.
 If you are interested in participating, see: Audiology study volunteers to find out more (no skills or experience necessary).